-As cases and hospitalizations due to the Delta variant continue to increase in our community, we must unite and take necessary steps to prevent further spread.
+As cases and hospitalizations due to the Omicron variant continue to increase in our community, we must unite and take necessary steps to prevent further spread.

 - Daily and before arriving to campus, complete the P3 app.
-If you are not given the green check mark to enter campus, then return home, and contact me by email. - Please check your FIU email account and your Canvas course at least once a day.
-Email and Canvas are the best ways for the university, and your professors, to contact you. - If you do not feel well, have tested positive for COVID, or have been in contact with a person with COVID while not yet being fully vaccinated, please do not come to class, immediately complete the P3 app to notify the COVID Response Team or call them at 305-348-1919, and contact me by email as soon as you can.
-To excuse absences for P3 failure/COVID, please contact the COVID Response Team at 305-348-1919.
-If you are directed to quarantine because of COVID-19, your absences will be considered excused, and I will allow you to make up missing assignments.
+If you are not given the green check mark to enter campus, then stay home, and contact me by email by forwarding your P3 app email notification advising you to stay home. - Please check your FIU email account and your Canvas course at least once a day.
+Email and Canvas are the official ways for the university, and your professors, to contact you. - If you do not feel well and/or have tested positive for COVID-19, please do not come to class, immediately complete the P3 app to notify the COVID Response Team and contact me by email by forwarding your P3 app email notification as soon as you can.
+In order to receive an excused absence for P3 failure/COVID-19, you must complete the P3 app and forward the email notification.
+If directed to stay home by the P3 app, that email notification will serve as your excused absence when you forward it to me.
+The make-up

-- A vaccinated, asymptomatic individual exposed to a COVID positive person does not need to quarantine.
-They need to continue to wear a mask.
-It is recommended to test 3-5 days post known exposure.
-However, if at any time they become symptomatic, they need to test immediately.
-If the test returns positive, they need to follow the COVID positive protocol at that time. - Please take every precaution to keep yourself and others healthy.
+- policy is that the instructor will allow you to submit assignments when you have recovered. - FIU is following current CDC Guidance.
+Please refer to the link where you can access their most current information. - Please take every precaution to keep yourself and others healthy.
 Per CDC guidelines, you are encouraged to get vaccinated and strongly advised to wear a mask indoors and in public including all FIU facilities. - Missing excessive days may lead to failing a class or a grade of incomplete. - For me to assist you in achieving your goals, it is important for you to contact me as soon as you experience any events that might disrupt your course participation.
-For up-to-date information about COVID, please see the repopulation.fiu.edu FAQs.
+For upto-date information about COVID-19, please see the repopulation.fiu.edu F FAQs. - Please be advised that classes may be audio and visually recorded and/or subject to course capture for future access by students in this course.
+Your attendance/participation in this course constitutes consent to such recordings, which will only be used for educational purposes by students in the course and securely stored in University systems.
+If there is a concern regarding the recording and use of such recording, please contact FERPA@fiu.edu.